dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Low gas withdrawals.md

 Can use modulo to give back every n gas boost, where only the residue is returned to the last squeezer.

 Funding takes an extra gas slot.

+Punishing all funders for the sake of spam seems annoying.

+V4
+The cost of withdrawal is the number of nfts
+Could store the nft index we are up to, to permit restarting when gas is low.